Top 10 Opponent-Discard Cards in Magic: The Gathering

-5. Rakdos's Return
+9. Rakdos's Return

 Rakdos's Return offers a nice black/red duo that scales in strength to fit your current mana production capabilities.
-You need one red mana, one black, and an X value of your choice (of any hues).
+You need one red mana, one black, and an X value of your choice from any colors.
 A target opponent then discards X cards and loses X life.
-If you have only a single mana to spare, that's still one discard and one life loss for three mana, but as your pool increases, you can soon inflict sizable amounts of hand depletion and life loss with one fell swoop.
+If you have only a single mana to spare, that's still one discard and one life loss for three mana, but as your pool increases, you can inflict sizable amounts of hand depletion and life loss with one fell swoop.